Microman: Police Keeper (1978)

 With the release of Star Wars in 1977, the market for science fiction merchandise became increasingly filled with competing science fiction related products.
 New figures such as the Police Keeper (M23X), Micro Knight MC-X and Cosmo Satan Arden (A35X) built on the success of prior Microman action figure releases.
 Takara's attempts to expand the Microman line concept with the Micro Hoodman (H70X) and construction/building playset Play Build line of toys with the large-sized Build Base playset were not well received.
 Lack of a positive response to the new line was strong enough that previously announced toys in the line, such as the remote control Hoodman spaceship Hoodman's RCB Noah, were cancelled.

 Rescue Command (1979)

 Takara attempted to revive the line with the new Rescue Command series of toys and action figures.
-At the core of the Rescue Command was the new Rescue Secret Base and a new background story on the Rescue Command that explained the whole "rescue" theme of the whole line.
+At the core of the Rescue Command was the new Rescue Secret Base and a new background story that explained the whole "rescue" theme of the whole line.

 Punch & Blizzard Man (1980)

-Takara moved away from releasing 3.75 in figures and instead concentrated on larger-sized toys, robots and sets that all contained some sort of "gimmick" to them.
+In 1980, Takara moved away from releasing 3.75 in figures and instead concentrated on larger-sized toys, robots and sets that all contained some sort of "gimmick" to them.
 Gimmicks included the Microman Punch (P.0X) figure whose arm could be wound up to "punch" and Microman Blizzard (B-X) series of figures that contained a battery-powered fan.